 Students who have been absent from Spring Hill College over twelve months must make formal application for readmission through the Office of Graduate and Continuing Studies.
-Students who have been academically dismissed from one Spring Hill graduate program cannot apply to take courses in another Spring Hill graduate program within two years.
-Should a student request readmission after an absence of six years, no prior credit earned will be accepted without evaluation by the program director and the Graduate Council.
+Should a student request readmission after an absence of six years no prior credit earned will be accepted without evaluation by the program director and the Graduate Council.